 One need never be lost for words with the national conversation starter at hand.
 "Is it raining?
 Some weather we're having, isn't it?"
-Yes, it rains a lot in London.
-But on a grey and misty day there's no better place than inside a cozy pub or café or museum.
-When March arrives and spring approaches, there will often be an unspoken spontaneous public celebration when there's thirty minutes of uninterrupted sunshine, and all of London seems to pour out into sunny streets and parks.
+Yes, it rains in London.
+But a grey and misty day suggests no better place than inside a cozy pub or café or museum.
+When March arrives and spring approaches, there will be an unspoken spontaneous public celebration for thirty minutes of uninterrupted sunshine, and all of London seems to pour out into sunny streets and parks.